maryanyanhayk/Rest/README.md

 ## Visuals

-Depending on what we are making, you can check some gifes inside visuals folder.
+Depending on what we are making, you can check some gifes inside Visuals folder.

 ## Support
 If you will have any questions, I'm opening to discuss them.